DCB-123/QuickBus/README.md

-# Bus Reservation System – Full Stack Application
+# QuickBusReserve – Full Stack Application

-A full-stack **Bus Reservation System** developed using "React" for the frontend and **Spring Boot** for the backend.
+A full-stack "Bus Reservation System" developed using "React" for the frontend and **Spring Boot** for the backend.
 This system provides secure and efficient functionality for booking bus tickets, managing routes, and user access through role-based authentication.

 ---